Murrieta Valley Unified partners with the Santa Rosa Plateau

 Since 1994 the Santa Rosa Plateau Education Foundation has introduced approximately 80,000 third graders to the natural environment, local history and beauty of the 8,300 acre Santa Rosa Plateau.

-Each year third graders from Murrieta Valley Unified School District head up to the Santa Rosa Plateau where docents lead the young explorers on the trails in search of coyotes, lizard, squirrel, and woodpeckers, prairies, wetlands and native flora and fauna.
-A visit to the Santa Rosa Plateau makes Science, History and Geology come alive as students see, touch, smell, and feel the plants, rocks, streams and animals and they learn about local history and the Native American influence on the Ecological Reserve.
+Each year third graders from Murrieta Valley Unified School District visit the Santa Rosa Plateau where docents lead the young explorers on trails in search of coyotes, lizard, squirrel, and woodpeckers, prairies, wetlands and native flora and fauna.
+A visit to the Santa Rosa Plateau opens young eyes to the wonders of the plateau's prairies and wetlands.
+Science, History and Geology come alive as students see, touch, smell, and feel the plants, rocks, streams and animals and they learn about local history and the Native American influence on the Ecological Reserve.